Simplysequence/Amazon-Product-Review-Analysis/README.md

 ![Task 10](https://github.com/user-attachments/assets/94d97aab-d55a-4739-9484-2c17e2d73728)

+Insight/Interpretation: The distribution of unique products across price ranges reveals a clear focus on higher-priced items.
+A dominant majority of products, 961 out of 1084 (approximately 88.6%), fall into the "> ₹500" price bucket.
+Products in the "₹200-₹500" range are significantly fewer (97 products), and there are very few products in the "< ₹200" range (only 26 products).

+This suggests that sellers on Amazon, or at least within this dataset, primarily target the mid-to-high price segments.
+This could be due to the nature of the dominant categories (Electronics, Home & Kitchen often feature higher-priced items) or a strategic decision to focus on higher-value products.
+While this indicates a strong presence in premium segments, it also suggests potential opportunities or gaps in the very budget-friendly product offerings if market demand exists there.

     11. Rating vs. Discount Level
      - Method: Bin discount_percentage into 0–10%, 10–20%, etc., calculate average rating.
      - Excel Pivot: Rows = Discount_Interval, Values = rating (Average), product_name (Count).